pulppixel/Tips-for-writing-cleaner-code-in-Unity/README.md

 In this article, we build a modular interaction system using interfaces, enabling scalable and maintainable interactions in the game.
 Key topics include:

-- **Creating modular interacton system**: How the IInteractable interface allows us to create a modular and flexible interaction system.
+- **Creating a modular interaction system**: How the IInteractable interface allows us to create a modular and flexible interaction system.
 - **Polymorphism**: How detecting objects of type IInteractable and passing a GameObject enables objects of different classes to be treated as instances of a common interface.
 - **Creating different interactions**: How we utilize the IInteractable interface to create a simple "switch," a pickable weapon, and NPC interactions.